Wells Fargo cross-selling scandal: Financial and business implications

 As of 2020, the ongoing regulatory scrutiny faced by Wells Fargo in response to the scandal continued to weigh on the bank's performance.
 A growth cap, placed on Wells Fargo by the Federal Reserve, complemented by low interest rates, has made recovery difficult.
 To reduce costs, executives under Scharf began reevaluating the bank's lines of business in an effort to trim or dispose of those outside its core offerings.
 The first major implication of this refocus was the sale of the bank's student loan business in December 2020 to private equity firms Apollo and Blackstone.
 As early as October 2020, Wells Fargo was reported to be pursuing a sale of its asset management business, hoping to sell the entire division in a single transaction.
 Potential bidders for the asset management business include Minneapolis-based Ameriprise and Canadian investment management firm CI Financial.

 To better address its issues with compliance after news of the fraud broke, Wells Fargo's management teams relied on external consultants and law firms.
 Firms hired by the bank to oversee compliance initially included McKinsey and Promontory Financial Group; these were later replaced by Oliver Wyman and PricewaterhouseCoopers.
 In mid-2020, CEO Charlie Scharf announced commitments to reducing the amount of authority conceded to these firms, in part to trim spending on external counsel as high as $758 million a quarter.
 An employee, quoted in Financial Times, referred to the bank's degree of reliance on consultants as "off the charts" and even "comical".

 The cuts to spending on consultants were announced at the same time as other cost-saving measures, chief among them layoffs.

+In 2023, the Office of the Comptroller of the Currency made comments about breaking up large banks that could not come into compliance with regulations.
+These comments were interpreted as being directed at banks including Wells Fargo.
+The same year, Wells Fargo settled for $1 billion with shareholders as they alleged that the bank was slow to get to regulatory compliance, which they said negatively impacted stock prices.

 Workplace culture

-As of early 2019, employees at the bank indicated goals remained unrealistic.
+In early 2019, employees at the bank indicated goals remained unrealistic.